St. Luke's readying to roll out third dose of COVID-19 vaccine to immunocompromised

 The third-shot rollout comes as COVID-19 infections soar and the number of available ICU beds shrink across the state, led largely by the delta variant, a more infectious strain that now makes up 80% to 90% of new infections nationwide.
 Nearly 100% of those who end up hospitalized with COVID-19 are unvaccinated.

+"All of these COVID patients that are taking up these critical care beds, we need to be able to get those heart attack patients into those beds and those stroke patients in too," McGeorge said.

-But adding additional space means that bone-weary nurses, respiratory therapists and ICU doctors, and nurses will be stretched even thinner than they already are.
+However, adding additional space means that bone-weary nurses, respiratory therapists, ICU doctors, and nurses will be stretched even thinner than they already are.
 St. Luke's has already announced a pause on elective surgeries to help with staffing levels, and hospital leaders have warned that hospitals could soon move to crisis standards of care if the onslaught of new cases continues.

+"It's not just room and physical space, we now have to find extra intensive care doctors, extra respiratory therapists, and extra critical care nurses to fill a unit that we never even had before," she said.

 At KTVB, we’re focusing our news coverage on the facts and not the fear around the virus.
 To see our full coverage, visit our coronavirus section, here: www.ktvb.com/coronavirus.